• Skip to primary navigation

 • In a large bowl, combine the chocolates, butter and marshmallow fluff.
 Set aside.

-• In a large saucepan, combine the dairy free evaporated milk and sugar.
+• In a large saucepan, combine the evaporated milk and sugar.
 Heat on medium heat to a rolling boil, stirring constantly.
 Once the mixture comes to a rolling boil, set your timer for four minutes continuing to stir constantly.

 • Once time is up, pour the boiling mixture over the chocolate, butter and marshmallow fluff.
 Stir until smooth.
 Fold in walnuts if using.